LoyolaChicagoBooks/cder/source/events.rst

 The next test ensures that the visible application state is preserved under device rotation.
-This is an important and effective test because an Android application undergoes its entire lifecycle under rotation.
+This is an important and effective test because an Android application goes through its entire lifecycle under rotation.

 .. literalinclude:: ../examples/clickcounter-android-java/ClickCounter/src/main/java/edu/luc/etl/cs313/android/clickcounter/AbstractClickCounterActivityTest.java
    :start-after: begin-method-testActivityScenarioRotation